SilverbackOssi/LongTail-Strategy/Abstract/To-Do.md

 -
 // NEW IDEA
-// Advantage of quick reactions
+// Advantage of quick reactions at value points
 // --- anticipate reaction, place stop order with tp only(at minimum stop level)
 // --- place 500 order at 1% account_bal